-Intra-Group balances and minority interests
+Intra-Group balances and non-controlling interests

-The consolidated financial statements include the assets, liabilities and results of operations of the Group, its subsidiary companies after adjustment for minority interests and equity of unrestricted investment accountholders managed by the Group for both subsidiaries and associates.
+The consolidated financial statements include the assets, liabilities and results of operations of the Group, its subsidiary companies after adjustment for non-controlling interests and equity of unrestricted investment accountholders managed by the Group for both subsidiaries and associates.
 All significant intra-group balances and transactions are eliminated.